Skip to main content

 Apple Pay Integration

-// Check if Apple Pay is available
+1. Check if Apple Pay is available on the customer's device

-// Show Apple Pay button
+2. Show the Apple Pay button only when supported

 Google Pay Integration

-// Check if Google Pay is ready
+2. Check if Google Pay is ready to pay

 Checkpoint: Wallet buttons appear; test transactions succeed in sandbox.